Climate Change and Energy

 We start from the understanding that:

-- Climate change is real, it’s happening now, it’s caused by human activity, and we can solve it.
+- Climate change is real, it’s happening now, it’s accelerating, it’s caused by human activity, and we can solve it.

-- The solutions to climate change are in our hands.
+- We’ve known for years that the solutions to climate change are in our hands.
 And affordable.
 Right now.
-We just (just?) need the political will to get started.
+We just need the political will to get started.

 Research and Analysis

-Our climate and energy team also helps develop deep decarbonization strategies to deliver the GHG reductions we need by mid-century.
+Our climate and energy team looks at elements of a deep decarbonization strategy to deliver the GHG reductions we need by mid-century.
 Much of that activity takes place outside the energy sector, where demand for fuel and electricity actually forms.

-Here are some of the conversations we’ve been a part of lately:
+Here are some of the conversations we’ve been following lately:

 - Innovative strategies to finance energy-efficient renovations